-Set up a home office: How to set up the ideal workplace
+Set up your home office: How to equip the ideal workplace

-Home office is becoming more and more widespread as an alternative to the workplace in the company office.
-Even though the remote work model gained additional importance not least due to the global Corona pandemic, many employees already regularly used the advantages of working from home in advance.
-In particular, the possibility of being able to carry out focused tasks without the disturbing background noise of the office is an argument in favour of the home office for many.
-In addition, the time saved by not having to travel to and from the office to work at home is another argument in favour of the home office as a working model.
+Working from home is becoming increasingly common as an alternative to working in a company office.
+Even though the remote working model has become even more important, not least due to the global coronavirus pandemic, many employees were already regularly taking advantage of the benefits of working from home.
+In particular, the ability to focus on tasks without the distracting background noise of the office is an argument in favor of working from home for many.
+In addition, the time saved by not having to travel to and from the office to work from home also speaks in favor of the home office as a working model.

-Some companies - pioneers here are also companies from the IT sector - are switching their business operations entirely to the home office due to positive experiences.
-In future, going to the office could only be the exception here.
+Some companies - pioneers here are also companies from the IT sector - are switching their business operations entirely to the home office based on positive experiences.
+Going to the office could be the exception in future.

-However, not every employee is optimally positioned for work in a home office.
+However, not every employee is optimally equipped to work from home.
 This guide helps employees and companies to make the home office a productive working environment.

 Equip your home office professionally

-As is often the case, if you want to work professionally, you need professional office equipment.
-The basics are explained below.
+As is so often the case, if you want to work professionally, you need professional office equipment.
+We explain below which basics are included.

 Before choosing the right work equipment, the workplace must be equipped with suitable office furniture.
-Often, employees in home offices do not have their own workstation or do not have a suitably furnished one.
-When choosing office furniture, however, comfort and ergonomics should be the focus.
-A professional and ergonomic office chair and a desk at a suitable height are essential.
-However, the right lighting is also an important element to be able to work really productively.
+Employees working from home often do not have their own workstation or one that is suitably furnished.
+When choosing office furniture, however, the focus should be on comfort and ergonomics.
+Above all, a professional and ergonomic office chair and a desk at a suitable height are essential.
+However, the right lighting is also an important element in order to be able to work productively.

-The desk is also a central element of the home office.
-It must therefore meet some requirements in order to be able to work comfortably in the home office.
-As a basic requirement for most employees, there must be space for a laptop, screen, keyboard and mouse as well as a table lamp.
-A sufficient depth of the table allows a comfortable distance to the screen.
-We recommend a depth of 80 centimetres in order to leave room for arm rests and other work materials in addition to the required equipment.
+The desk is also a central element in the home office.
+It must therefore meet a number of requirements in order to be able to work comfortably from home.
+The basic requirements for most employees include space for a laptop, screen, keyboard and mouse as well as a table lamp.
+A sufficiently deep desk allows a comfortable distance to the screen.
+We recommend a depth of 80 centimetres to allow space for armrests and other work materials in addition to the required devices.

 To protect your health, you should regularly alternate between sitting and standing positions.
-This relieves the back and prevents tension.
+This relieves strain on the back and prevents tension.
 Height-adjustable desks can be quickly adjusted in height.

-Alternatively, there are different desk attachments that also allow a standing working posture.
-Attention should be paid to stability and a certain weight so that they can withstand the stresses of office work.
+Alternatively, there are various desk attachments that also allow you to work in a standing position.
+Care should be taken to ensure stability and a certain weight so that they can withstand the strain of office work.

-Anyone who wants to work focused for several hours will appreciate an ergonomic office chair.
+Anyone who wants to focus on their work for several hours will appreciate an ergonomic office chair.
 A high-quality office chair

 - promotes upright sitting and thus strengthens the back muscles,